Rallen13/rancid-tomatillos/README.md

 Accesibility & Error Handling was implemented within the application and form.
 The application scored a 100% accessibility rating in a _Lighthouse Accessibility Audit_, is fully tabable, and can be used with a screen reader.

+Finally, this application was deployed on Heroku.
+The Heroku platform uses Git as the primary means for deploying applications.
+When you create an application on Heroku, it associates a new Git remote, typically named heroku, with the local Git repository for your application.
+As a result, deploying code is just the familiar git push, but to the heroku remote instead.
+Deployment then, is about moving your application from your local system to Heroku - and Heroku provides several ways in which apps can be deployed.

 ## Future Features